TanyaGupta98/Peer_Assigment_Getting_Cleaning_Data/README.md

 Analysis would read all test and train data, thus merging them.
 Each Variable were named as per the features based on the feature.txt file.

-Using the merged data, idependent tidy data set with average of each variable, each activity and each subject is written into tidydata.txt
+Using the merged data, idependent tidy data set with average of each variable, each activity and each subject is written into tidy.txt